 U.S. 30: Locally known as Pacific Street, U.S. 30 runs east-west through Lexington bisecting the study area into two smaller regions, north and south.
 Union Pacific Railroad runs parallel to the highway and limits access from U.S. 30 to the southern part of Lexington, with the exception of two at-grade crossings bordering the east and west edges of the study area.
 However, U.S. 30 does serve as a primary route to the northern part of the Lexington Area.
+U.S. 30 is pictured to the right.

 U.S. 283: Locally known as Plum Creek Parkway, U.S. 283 is the principal route between the City of Lexington and I-80.
-In addition, it serves as one of two main access points connecting the north and south portions of the study area with an abovegrade crossing over U.S 30 and the Union Pacific Railroad.
+In addition, it serves as one of two main access points connecting the north and south portions of the study area with an above-grade crossing over U.S 30 and the Union Pacific Railroad.